cjdbarlow/Part-One/adrenergic_drugs.md

 #Adrenergic Vasoactives {#id}

 *This covers the pharmacology of specific catecholamines and sympathomimetics.
-The synthesis of endogenous catecholamines is covered under [adrenal hormones](adrenal-hormones.md), whilst specific to catecholamines receptor function is covered under [adrenoreceptors](adrenoreceptors.md).*
+The synthesis of endogenous catecholamines is covered under [adrenal hormones](adrenal-hormones.md), whilst specifics of catecholamine receptor function is covered under [adrenoreceptors](adrenoreceptors.md).*